billmdevs/Deep-Learning-Human-Activity-Recognition/README.md

 Implementation of various machine and deep learning algorithms for human activity recognition based on mobile sensors.

-The `NeuralNets/har-recog` folder contains the code and data for Human Activity Recognition.
+The `NeuralNets/har-recog` folder contains the paper, code and data for Human Activity Recognition project.

 Examples of algos used:
 - Convolutional Neural Networks